openxrlab/xrapi/README.md

 engineers from both the academia and the industry.
 We appreciate all the contributors who implement their methods or add new features, as well as users who give valuable feedbacks.
-We wish that the open source implementation xrapi could connect the industry and academia, give full play to their respective advantages, and open closed loops to promote ecological development.
+We hope that XIAPI can connect industry and academia, give full play to their respective advantages, and form a closed loop to promote ecological development.

 ## Projects in OpenXRLab